In today's article, I will talk about the following:

 Ask your manager, friends, family, and colleagues for positive feedback.

-Be sure to ask for positive feedback explicitly because the default for most humans is to share "opportunity areas" instead of strengths when sharing feedback.
+Be sure to ask for positive feedback explicitly.
+Most humans default to sharing "opportunity areas" instead of strengths when sharing feedback.

 You can also consider using online options to identify strengths.
-Some that are popular: Myers Briggs or Gallup Strengths.
+Some popular ones are Myers Briggs or Gallup Strengths.

 Step 2: Identify commonalities in the feedback.